clrwndt/eleonore/README.md

 ###
-Diese Visualisierung basiert auf den Artikeln "Power-Dressing at the Courts of Cosimo de’ Medici and François I: The „moda alla spagnola“ of Spanish Consorts Eléonore d’Autriche and Eleonora di Toledo" von Janet Cox-Rearick, Vol. 30, No.60 (2009) und "Images of a New Power: Fashion at the Florentine Court in the Mid Sixteenth Century" von Niccoli, Bruna, and Roberta Orsi Landini.
+Diese Visualisierung basiert auf den Artikeln *"Power-Dressing at the Courts of Cosimo de’ Medici and François I: The „moda alla spagnola“ of Spanish Consorts Eléonore d’Autriche and Eleonora di Toledo" von Janet Cox-Rearick*, Vol. 30, No.60 (2009) und *"Images of a New Power: Fashion at the Florentine Court in the Mid Sixteenth Century"* von Niccoli, Bruna, and Roberta Orsi Landini.
 Alle zusätzlich herangezogenen Informationen werden durch "*" gekennzeichnet und die Quellen am Ende der Visualisierung aufgeführt.

 ---